English

 • Keep detailed records which have comments linked to the skills.
 We have a consistent approach to reading records/guided reading books.
 Reading records are used to promote regular reading at home.

-1:2:1 reading: Across the school, children are listened to by a teacher or teaching assistant on a 1:2:1 basis.
+Across the school, children are listened to by a teacher or teaching assistant on a 1:2:1 basis or during Guided Reading sessions in a smaller group.
 During this time, the adult listens to the child reading a book band book linked to their ability.
 Comments about the child’s word reading and comprehension are evidenced on the individual reading record and/ or on the skills based record sheets.
 These comments are specifically linked to skills and curriculum areas.
 (The ‘VIPERS’ terms come directly from curriculum and these words are therefore highlighted to help assess the progress a child is making in each year group).

 The structure of colour book bands in KS2